 Timetables are the place where we can schedule the departures for our routes.
 First, we need to create a season.
 When we press “New” we can add a name to that season, a description and its start and end date.
 Please take notice that seasons will be sorted in numerical/alphabetical order; that’s why I usually enter the year(s) first so I end up with a chronological order of the seasons.
 We can also add a second season but it is necessary to choose the start day so that it doesn’t overlap with the first season.
 Different seasons are usually used when we have a change in the operating times of our tours.
 If you have the same times all through the year you could create one season that ends way in the future.

 Again, we see beside each season the buttons with one and two points on it.
 If we once again click on the one with two points we see the listing of the Operation Lines and routes we just created.
 To the right of our first route, we can add new departures by clicking on “new”.
 To be exact we now don’t create departures times as much as rules for those departure times.
 To create a rule, we must choose its settings for days (of the week or of the month), months, hours and minutes.
 Let’s say for the sake of this example that we want to operate this tour on every day of the week.
 Thereby we can just click on all to tick on all the weekday boxes.
 My operation times are the same through all the months of the season.
 Due to the fact that the season start and end dates – that we entered a few moments ago - effectively limit the use of this timetable I can also click “all”.
 The months outside of the season won’t be regarded anyway.
-When it comes to hours and minutes Hop-On/Hop-off tours are rather unique: Customers can enter and leave the buses at any given waypoint, which denies us the use of a fact-based availability management and often things are time-wise a little bit more loose than compared to other sorts of tours.
-All this makes it much more convenient for us to have just one “departure” each day at 23:59.
-(BTW, this is another reason against using a capacity template for Hop-On/Hop-offs; one departure per day with just 80 spaces would seriously under-whelm your operation.)
-That’s why in this case we just add 23 to the entry field of hours and hit enter.
-We do the same with minutes: 59 and enter.
+When it comes to hours and minutes Hop-On/Hop-off tours are rather unique: Customers can enter and leave the buses at any given waypoint, which denies us the use of a fact-based availability management and often things are time-wise a little bit looser than compared to other sorts of tours.
+All this makes it much more convenient for us to have just one “departure” each day at the last departure time.
+For instance, if the last bus departs at 22:00, that the lastest a customer could buy a ticket, so our route should have just one departure at 22:00 (BTW, this is another reason against using a capacity template for Hop-On/Hop-offs; one departure per day with just 80 spaces would seriously under-whelm your operation.)
+That’s why in this case of our example we just add 22 to the entry field of hours and hit enter.
+We do the same with minutes: 00 and enter.
 (We could also press the little box with the plus to enter the data).
 Don’t worry, I’ll show you a more complex setup method with the second tour.

 But for now, we press “Next” to continue to the next step.
 Here we see the list of all departures that get created from this set of rules.
 As in this case we see that there is a departure at 23:59 from the very first day of our season to the last.